AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 1. Prepare datasets

-    Prepare the data's input, ground truth for pseudo labels (optional), and ground truth for logical results.
+    Prepare the data's input, ground truth for pseudo labels (optional), and ground truth for reasoning results.

 2. Build the learning part